kandid/kandidlib-emitter/README.md

 ---------
 Need to implement a model interface in Java/Swing because none of the default classes fit?
 Tired to implement all those methods to register listeners and loops to send the messages to all listeners?

 If so, kandidlib-emitter can help you.
 This small library generates classes performing these tasks.
-At your preference these classes will be either generated at compile time via an annotation processor or at runtime with a little help from the [asm](http://asm.ow2.org/) lib or both.
+The necessary classes will be generated at compile time via an annotation processor.

+Earlier versions of this library had the ability to dynamically generate the needed classes at runtime.
+Support for this feature has been abandoned since 0.7.0 for several reasons (not allowed for applets, not usable in Android, doubling of parts of the code base).

 The solution